Qi ( energy )

 Earth Force.

-Experienced as a cool energy spiraling up from the earth.
+Experienced as a cool energy spiralling up from the earth.
 The healing quality comes from the special relationship between the earth and the moon.
 Yin in quality.

 subtle forces